 Proper Cloth has a wide selection of fabrics.
 Rather than touching a giant book of fabric swatches, you’re seeing them on a computer screen.
 It lacks the tactile, anticipatory experience you might enjoy in a tailor’s shop, but works if you carefully read descriptions and have a basic understanding of fabric terms.
 If you want, you can also pre-order some of their fabric samples.

 You’re free to be creative with fabric.
 That’s good, but it also means you’re free to order some hideous custom creation that will never see the light of day.

 Combinations that look good on screen, may in fact, turn out to be less wearable than expected.
 Stick to classics like a light colored oxford and you can’t go wrong at Proper Cloth.

 Their fit has been fantastic.
 But getting the fit right is highly dependent on you, the customer.
 When ordering, you can enter measurements from a shirt you own or take body measurements.

 I measured my favorite dress shirts (other mtm shirts designed by a tailor) and had those dimensions to reference when ordering.

 If you’re new to custom, I think you’re more likely to make a mistake during this part of the process.
-Also, if you enter measurements from a shirt that just fits OK (not excellent), then you would miss out on the chance to get a superior fit, which is the main point of going custom.
+Also, if you enter measurements from a shirt that just fits OK (not excellent), then you would miss out on the chance to get a superior fit, which is the reason you buy custom shirts in the first place.

 Style is another area where you could pass or fail.
 I’ve been ordering oxford shirts with their “Ivy” style button down collar and they look great.
 Still, I think my old Brooks Brothers shirts are more stylish, but I can’t pinpoint exactly why.
 Maybe it’s the old trademark Brooks shirring at the cuffs, or the always perfect button down collar.